vercel/next.js/errors/next-head-count-missing.md

 #### Possible Ways to Fix It

-Upgrade Next.js to 9.5.4 or greater, which does not require `next-head-count`.
+Upgrade Next.js to 9.5.4 or later, which does not require `next-head-count`.

 If you can't upgrade right now, ensure that your `_document.js` is importing and rendering all of the [required components](https://nextjs.org/docs/advanced-features/custom-document).